Open topic with navigation

 -m user/pswd connect_file base_size

 Display shared memory segment addresses.
-See Adjusting the shared memory subsystem settings for more information.
+User must be one of the users defined in the system catalog, and pswd must be the password for the user.
+See Adjusting the shared memory subsystem settings below for more information.

 Unload the system catalog stored in the directory specified in the dictsource line of connect_file.